Healthcare Disparities

 For comparisons between commercial and Medicaid plans that have behavioral health services included in the benefit package for enrollees, portfolio of measures include both physical and behavioral health measures in the HeIDI calculations.
 When comparisons are being made where behavioral health services are carved-out of the benefit package, consider utilizing the Non-Behavioral Health (NBH) HeIDI methodology which excludes the behavioral health measures in the portfolio.

-Reported and Most Current Results
+Reported and Most Current HeIDI Results

 A positive score: commercial enrollees are receiving higher quality care.